-This was originally posted to the Crafting Chicks blog, but I wanted to share it here in case you missed it.
 When I make or purchase something I like to make sure it can fit in at least 3 different areas of my home.
 There are a few reasons for that: I don’t buy as much stuff if it doesn’t fit my criteria, I like to move things around, I like things with dual purposes.
-Today I’m sharing how to make a DIY Wood Photo Holder.
-It can hold photos, cards, recipes, quotes, memos, and so on.
+Today I’m sharing how to make this DIY Wood Photo Holder.
+It can hold photos, cards, recipes, quotes, or memos in any room you like.

 Let’s get started!